 EPM is a neurologic disease which can be subtle and difficult to diagnose but no less distressing for the horse and its owner.
 Moreover, it is important that owners are aware of the disease as it can be fatal, particularly if it goes untreated.

 EPM is caused by a parasite called Sarcocystis Neurona.
 The nasty parasite attacks the brain and spinal cord.
-Over time it can cause devastating and long lasting damage to the nervous system.
+In addition, it can cause devastating and long lasting damage to the nervous system.

 Equine Protozoal Myeloencephalitis can be treated and horses can recover well, if diagnosed and treated quickly.
 Furthermore, horses usually show improvement after a few of weeks of treatment.

 How is EPM Contracted?

 The primary cause of EPM is from opossum feces.
-Horses contract the disease from eating contaminated feed or simply by grazing.
+Consequently, horses contract the disease from eating contaminated feed or grazing.

 What are the symptoms?

 EPM can present itself subtly and severely.
 It can present symptoms similar to several other equine neurological diseases.
 Symptoms include:

 - Changes in gait, lameness